 Our topic this term is The Stone Age.
 During our History lessons the children will be studying life in the Stone Age and looking at the technological changes that brought about the Bronze and Iron Ages.
-We have already had one WOW day which focused on cave paintings and we have another planned for the 13 of October.
-On this day we will be dressing up as Stone Age hunters and learning the basics of archery.
+We have a WOW day planned for Monday 29th October.
+On this day we will be dressing up as characters from the Stone Age and completing a range of exciting activities!
 Hopefully we’ll prove to be good hunters!

-Our RE topic is Islam, looking specifically at the Five Pillars of Islam whilst after half term we study the importance of the Advent in the Christian calendar.
+Our RE topic is Islam, looking specifically at the Mosque whilst after half term we will study festivals in Christianity.